ivganev/tutoring/topics.md

 ## Topics

 Here is a list of topics I commonly tutor.
-If you're interested in a topic that is not on this list but may be related, just ask!
+Looking for a topic not on this list?
+Ask me about it at <iordan.tutoring@gmail.com>.

 ### Mathematics
 <ul>